Romance Languages and Literatures

 New RLL/Core Course

 Prof. Laurie Shepard's new, interdisciplinary Core Curriculum course, "Literature and Business" (RL314 x EN 084.05) is featured in the Boston College Magazine (Fall 2014, pp. 10-11).

 Spanish Pedagogy Workshop

-We are please to announce the first "Jornada de Didáctica del Español" to take place on Nov.
+The first "Jornada de Didáctica del Español" took place on Nov.
 15, 2014 in Lyons Hall, organized by Prof. Esther Gimeno Ugalde, Assist.
 Prof. of the Practice in Hispanic Studies.
-For more information, please download the program or email email@example.com.
+For more information about this workshop, please download the program or email email@example.com.